regen-network/gocuke/README.md

 * `*big.Int`
 * `*apd.Decimal`

-`float64` support is not planned because it is lossy!!
+`float64` support is not planned because it is lossy.

 ### Doc Strings and Data Tables